mattt/rack-push-notification/README.md

 ## Example Usage

 Rack::PushNotification can be run as Rack middleware or as a single web application.
 All that is required is a connection to a Postgres database.
+You must define this with the environment variable `DATABASE_URL`.
+For rails, use the `rails-database-url` to define this from the `database.yml`.

 ### config.ru